decentraland/documentation/content/creator/sdk7/3d-essentials/lights.md

 <img src="/images/lightmask1.png" width="500" />

+With a black and white image, the light is either hitting an area or not.
+It's also possible to pass an image with colors, and these colors will tint your light on each area, this can be used to project a colored logo or image onto a surface.

+{{< hint warning >}}
+**📔 Note**: The image used as a mask must have a height and width in pixels that is a power of 2 (eg: 1024, 512, 256).
+This feature doesn't work for images that have different dimensions.
+{{< /hint >}}

 When applying a mask to a point light, the texture will be wrapped as a cube around the light source.
 If you want to avoid having visible edges between the sides of the cube, make sure the texture has continuity in the edges.

 ```ts